 I do not prefer asking people to travel with me.
 They have a life of their own and so do I. Being on my own and exploring newer territories is something that inspires me.

-My battery driven wheelchair provided me with the flexibility of traveling to long distances without draining myself out.
+My battery-driven wheelchair provided me with the flexibility of traveling long distances without draining myself out.
 It has become a substitute for my legs and in turn walking.

-Most of the times, I am not able to bend down.
+Most of the time, I am not able to bend down.
 In those times, I carry a scratch hand with me that helps me pick stuff from the floor.

 There are times when I cannot stand for long but I still have to bathe.
 Carrying a wheelchair isn’t always possible to the washroom.
 So, I have this tripod stick that I use to sit and then take a bath.

 I am sharing this because traveling on my own has helped me find solutions for all of these things over time.
 They have made me more independent and able.
 I have discovered ways to tackle my problems which in turn have helped me cope with my disability.